I believe work relationships would improve if we all focused on three key actions.

 Be consistent in your work relationships

 This is the cure for the pain of workplace chaos.
 Act in a consistent, predictable manner.
 Do what you say.
 Keep your commitments.
+This will create a strong pattern in your work relationships.

 ”Be impeccable with your word”Don Miguel Ruiz